-Pin No. Mnemonic I/O 1 Description 24 CLK_MODE_SEL I Control Pin for the Oscillator Section.
+Pin No. Mnemonic I/O1 Description 24 CLK_MODE_SEL I Control Pin for the Oscillator Section.
 Caution: Do not drive this pin beyond 1.8 V. When high (1.8 V), the oscillator section is enabled to accept a crystal as the REF_CLK source.
 When low, the oscillator section is bypassed.
 27 LOOP_FILTER I Connects to the external zero compensation network of the PLL loop filter.
 Typically, the network consists of a 0 Ω resistor in series with a 680 pF capacitor tied to AVDD.
-28, 32, 34, 38 NC N/A No Connection.
-40, 41, 42, 43 P0, P1, P2, P3 I Data pins used for modulation (FSK, PSK, ASK), to start/stop for the sweep accumulators, or used to ramp up/ramp down the output amplitude.
-The data synchronous to the SYNC_CLK (Pin 54).
-The data inputs must meet the setup a hold time requirements to the SYNC_CLK.
-The functionality of these pins is controlled by profile pin configuration (PPC) bits (FR1[14:12]).
+29 CH0_IOUT 0 Complementary DAC Output.
+Terminates into AVDD.
+30 CH0_IOUT 0 True DAC Output.
+Terminates into AVDD.
+35 CH1_IOUT 0 Complementary DAC Output.
+Terminates into AVDD.
+36 CH1_IOUT 0 True DAC Output.
+Terminates into AVDD.
+40 to 43 P0 to P3 1 Data pins used for modulation (FSK, PSK, ASK), to start/stop the sweep accumulators or used to ramp up/ramp down the output amplitude.
+The data is synchronous to the SYNC_CLK (Pin 54).
+The data inputs must meet the setup and hold time requirements of the SYNC_CLK.
+The functionality of these pins is controlled by the profile pin configuration (PPC) bits (FR1[14:12]).
 46 I/O_UPDATE I A rising edge transfers data from the serial I/O port buffer to active registers.
 I/O_UPDATE is synchronous to the SYNC_CLK (Pin 54).
-I/O_UPDATE must meet the setup and hold time requirements to the SYNC_CLK to guarantee a fixed pipeline delay of data to the DAC output; otherwise, a ±1 SYNC_CLK period of pipeline uncertainty exists.
+I/O_UPDATE must meet the setup and hold time requirements of the SYNC_CLK to guarantee a fixed pipeline delay of data to the DAC output; otherwise, a ±1 SYNC_CLK period of pipeline uncertainty exists.
 The minimum pulse width is one SYNC_CLK period.
-47 CS 1 Active Low Chip Select.
+47 cs 1 Active Low Chip Select.
 Allows multiple devices to share a common I/O bus (SPI).
-48 SCLK I Serial Data Clock for I/O Operations.
+48 SCLK 1 Serial Data Clock for I/O Operations.
 Data bits are written on the rising edge of SCLK and read on the falling edge of SCLK.
 49 DVDD_I/O 1 3.3 V Digital Power Supply for SPI Port and Digital I/O. 50 SDIO_0 I/O Data Pin SDIO_0 is dedicated to the serial port I/O only.
-51, 52, 53 SDIO_1, SDIO_2, SDIO_3 I/O Data Pin SDIO_1, Data Pin SDIO_2, and Data Pin SDIO_3 can be used for the serial I/O port or used to initiate a ramp-up/ramp-down (RU/RD) of the DAC output amplitude.
-54 SYNC_CLK 0 The SYNC_CLK runs at one fourth the system clock rate.
-It can be disabled.
+51, 52 SDIO_1, SDIO_2 I/O Data Pin SDIO_1 and Data Pin SDIO_2 can be used for the serial I/O port or used to initiate a ramp-up/ramp-down (RU/RD) of the DAC output amplitude.
+53 SDIO_3 I/O Data Pin SDIO_3 can be used for the serial I/O port or to initiate a ramp-up/ramp-down (RU/RD) of the DAC output amplitude.
+In single-bit or 2-bit modes, SDIO_3 is used for SYNC_I/O. If the SYNC_I/O function is not used, tie to ground or Logic 0.
+Do not let SDIO_3 float in single-bit or 2-bit modes.
+54 SYNC_CLK 0 The SYNC_CLK runs at one-fourth the system clock rate; it can be disabled.
 I/O_UPDATE or data (Pin 40 to Pin 43) is synchronous to the SYNC_CLK.
-To guarantee a fixed pipeline delay of data to DAC output, I/O_UPDATE or data (Pin 40 to Pin 43) must meet the setup and hold time requirements to the rising edge of SYNC_CLK; otherwise, a ±1 SYNC_CLK period of uncertainty exists.
+To guarantee a fixed pipeline delay of data to DAC output, I/O_UPDATE or data (Pin 40 to Pin 43) must meet the setup and hold time requirements to the rising edge of SYNC_CLK; otherwise, a ± 1 SYNC_CLK period of uncertainty occurs.

-1 I = input, O = output.
+$^{^{1}}$ I = input, O = output.